 - Clicking the mouth

-Gentle nips (not bites) are only given to creatures that the parrot likes.
-If the parrot considers you a trusted friend, it will try to get your attention with a small peck.
-It won’t hurt, and will only have a small amount of pressure.
+Gentle nips (not bites) are given to people that parrots like.
+If the parrot considers you a trusted friend, it will seek your attention with a small peck.
+It won’t hurt as it will only have a small amount of pressure.

-Regurgitation is a sign of fondness for a parrot.
+Regurgitation is a sign of fondness.
 In the wild, parrots feed their young, their mates, and their closest friends this way.
-Of course, as a human, having food regurgitated on you is strange and unwarranted, so remain vigilant for cues.
+As a human, having food regurgitated on you is less desirable.

-Most of the time, a parrot will start to regurgitate once it has been given a specific cue.
+A parrot will start to regurgitate once it has been given a specific cue.
 This will include a head bob, extending its neck, and a small gag sound.
-You should discourage the habit, but instead of getting upset, realize that the parrot is trying to offer you food.
 Parrots only feed each other when they feel closely bonded.

-Most of these actions are reserved for a parrot’s favorite companion in the wild.
-Mates that trust each other will exchange grooming rituals and take shifts napping.
+Trusting actions, such as preening, are reserved for a parrot’s favorite companion in the wild.
+Mates that trust each other will exchange grooming rituals and take turns in napping.

 Most Cuddly Parrots

-All in all, parrots are affectionate so long as they’re closely bonded with you.
+Parrots are affectionate to humans as long as they’re closely bonded with them.
 However, some parrots are more likely to show their feelings than others.
 Cuddling takes a unique form, usually involving:

 - Hiding in your shirt